mwzig/WordSearch/README.md

 Added a second parameter "true" when invoking program to print out the input (words to find, grid).
 Completed testing running from command line invoking "main".
 Added test to check words not found.
 Adding doc to Readme on how to run, design overview, etc.
 Converting readme to markdown.

+### 1/2/2018
+Asked Brian F. from WCCI for quick look at code.
+Per his comments, changed some tests named with Test... to test... (start w/ lowercase).
+Changed WordSearch.java to use java.io.File.separator instead of "/" between path and "Resources" (did not work on Ubunto).
+Added test for bad input file path.
+Changed WordSearchTest to not need to create LocCoordinate objects and to be able to pass x,y on GridLetter constructor.